Like many things in life, a busted faucet and a flickering light are common home fixture malfunctions that cannot be fixed with a magic wand.

 The struggle is real.
 Particularly so for new homeowners who understand the importance of regular and ad-hoc maintenance, but aren’t quite sure how to go about compiling their first serious toolkit, or where best to invest in quality items.

 Read on for some basic handy tools that we guarantee you’ll be reaching out for over and over again.

 A claw headed hammer is perfect for, of course, hammering things home.
 But they’re also great for pulling up nails and prying things apart.
 You’ll need it to hang pictures, assemble furniture, rip out nails and more!

 Who doesn’t love a good, handy bucket?
 A 5-gallon bucket is a must-have for any home-cleaning endeavour that requires liquid, like mopping.

-A 6-foot step-ladder is perfect for climbing up to those [hard to reach places, which you’d need to get to for cleaning] (link to ‘6 Spots You’ve Probably Missed When Cleaning Your Home’ article) and to access your secret hideout.
+A 6-foot step-ladder is perfect for climbing up to those hard to reach places, which you’d need to get to for cleaning and to access your secret hideout.

 Ideal for hanging up art, planning where to drill holes, drawing lines, and basically any instance when you need to determine a straight line that is parallel to the floor.

-Opt for the 25 footer with 1-inch wide tape.
+Opt for the 25-footers with 1-inch wide tape.
 You want it to be rigid enough so that you can extend the hook without needing someone on the other end.

-It’s perfect for measuring up a stretch of wall and rearranging furniture.
+It’s perfect for measuring up a stretch of wall and rearranging the furniture.

 To save space, we recommend investing in multi-bit screwdrivers with magnetised, switchable heads.